antongolub/misc/packages/topoconfig/extends/README.md

 ```

 You can specify how to join config fields obtained from different sources.
 There are two strategies: `merge` and `override`.
-The last one is the default.
+The last one is applied by default.
 ```ts
 {
   foo: 'merge',